 Members gather to share, support and learn from one another.
-Time is allocated for announcements, sharing on a spiritual teaching or practice, consultation, and informal socializing.
-Member communities rotate hosting, facilitating and refreshments.
+Time is allocated for announcements, sharing on a spiritual teaching or practice, discussion, and informal socializing.
+Member communities rotate hosting, facilitating and providing refreshments.

 If this sounds like something you’d like to be part of, or you know someone who would, we would love to hear from you and hopefully see a new face at our next gathering!
 Email us c/o VMS, at email@example.com and we’ll let you know the next meeting location.